Rational-Link/Chainlink-Node-Monitoring-Tutorial/README.md

 - Rotate this token periodically and update both:
 - secrets.toml in the Chainlink node
 - prometheus.yml under the authorization.credentials field

-Additional Tips
-- Avoid exposing Prometheus or Grafana dashboards to the public internet.
-- Use Grafana’s built-in user management to enforce strong passwords and role-based access.
-- Monitor access logs for suspicious activity.
-- Keep Prometheus and Grafana updated to patch known vulnerabilities.

 Reminder: Metrics can reveal internal job IDs, RPC health, and gas usage — all of which could be exploited if exposed publicly.